sitic/monochrome/README.md

 # Monochrome — Viewer for scientific monochromatic video data

-> ⚠️ An initial release is currently in preparation.
-The install instruction are not yet up-to-date.

 Monochrome is a viewer for scientific monochromatic videos with high-dynamic range.

 It is designed for viewing high-speed monochromatic fluorescence video data from scientific cameras and meet our spefic needs for cardiac optical mapping data (together with [optimap](https://github.com/cardiacvision/optimap)):